-David's manager Jenny approaches him about cashing out his annual leave.
+David's manager, Jenny, approaches him about cashing out his annual leave.

 Kath is a long-term casual employee.
-She is pregnant with her first child and asks her manager about her parental leave entitlement.
-Kath's manager tells her that only full-time employees are entitled to parental leave - even though he knows that isn't true.
+She is pregnant with her first child and asks her manager about her parental leave entitlements.
+Kath's manager tells her that only full-time employees are entitled to parental leave – even though he knows that isn't true.
 This is a misrepresentation and is unlawful.

 Source reference: Fair Work Act 2009 s.334-378

 If an employee has agreed to start an apprenticeship or traineeship with an employer, it’s important the employee is aware of their general protections at work.
 These rules still apply to employees under the Boosting Apprenticeship Commencements (BAC) wage subsidy, which provides employers with wage subsidies for new apprentices and trainees.

 For example, the following rules continue to apply under the BAC wage subsidy: